mavidvd/data-ber-03-20/Projects/module-3_projects/04_final-project/README.md

 * Data visualization
 * Data transformation

 Start exploring and getting familiar with the available data.
-Try to narrow the scope of your intial questions to what may be possible to further look into or answer given the data you have or you can get in addition.
+Try to narrow the scope of your intial questions to what may be possible to further look into or answer given the data you have or can get in addition.

 ### Phase 3 - Data Analysis First Iteration